shipgirlproject/Shoukaku/README.md

 ## Shoukaku

-> A Lavalink wrapper for Discord.JS v12.x.x
+> A featureful lavalink wrapper for Lavalink

 <center>